SNAPPIN MINISTRIES INC

 Location: 380 Yosemite Rd Oconomowoc WI 53066 USA

-Target demographics: Parents of all children with special needs
+Target demographics: Parents of all children with chronic illness, disability, and special needs

 Programs: Parent Mentor Program (Training & Matching) Quarterly Fun Family Events (Winter Bowling, Summer Picnic, Spring Kite Flying, Autumn Outing) Quarterly FREE Respite Care Gift Cards for those whose children are hospitalized or in financial dire straits Publications on line and through print literature to encourage Forums through social media to connect with others and locate resources